kriyative/clojurejs/README.md

 # Caveats

-The defn form doesn't support docstrings or multiple arity forms.
-Docstrings might be useful to implement sometime in the future.
+The _defn_ form doesn't support doc-strings or multiple arity forms.
+Doc-strings might be interesting and useful to implement in the future.

-There's no support for namespaces.
+Currently, there's no support for namespaces.
 Macro expanders are defined in a global ref, which is preserved between successive invocations of the translator.

+There's lots of room for improvements in the generated Javascript, from performance tweaks to better formatting of expressions.

 # boot.cljs